Corynebacterium diphtheriae: Treatment and prevention

 When a toxigenic strain of Corynebacterium diphtheriae infects the human body, it releases harmful toxins, especially to the throat.
 Antitoxins are used to prevent further harm.
 Antibiotics are also used to fight the infection.
 Typical antibiotics that are used against diphtheria involve penicillin or erythromycin.
 People infected with diphtheria must quarantine for at least 48 hours after being prescribed antibiotics.
 To confirm that the person is no longer contagious, tests are performed ensure that the bacteria have been cleared.
-People are then vaccinated prevent further transmission of the disease.
+People are then vaccinated to prevent further transmission of the disease.

-The wide-use of the diphtheria vaccine dramatically decreased the rate of infection and allows for primary prevention of the disease.
-Most people receive a 3-in-1 vaccine that consist of protection against diphtheria, tetanus and pertussis, which is commonly knowns as the DTaP or Tdap vaccine.
+The wide use of the diphtheria vaccine dramatically decreased the rate of infection and allows for primary prevention of the disease.
+Most people receive a 3-in-1 vaccine that consists of protection against diphtheria, tetanus and pertussis, which is commonly known as the DTaP or Tdap vaccine.
 DTaP vaccine is for children while the Tdap vaccine is known for adolescents and adults.

 In the United States, the DTaP vaccine to parents of infants which typically involves a series of five shots is recommended.
 These vaccines are injected through the arm or thigh and are administered when the infant is 2 months, 4 months, 6 months, 15–18 months and then 4–6 years old.

 Possible side events that are associated with the diphtheria vaccine include "mild fever, fussiness, drowsiness or tenderness at the injection site".
 Although it is rare, the DTaP vaccine may cause an allergic reaction that causes hives or a rash to breakout within minutes of administering the vaccine.

 Genetics

 The genome of C. diphtheriae consists of a single circular chromosome of 2.5 Mbp, with no plasmids.
 Its genome shows an extreme compositional bias, being noticeably higher in G+C near the origin than at the terminus.

 The Corynebacterium diphtheriae genome is a single circular chromosome that has no plasmids.
 These chromosomes have a high G+C content which is what contributes to their high genetic diversity.
 The high content of guanine and cytosine is not constant across the entire genome of the bacteria.
 There is a terminus of replication around the ~740kb region that causes a decrease in the G+C content.
-In other bacteria, it is often seen that the G+C content gets smaller near the terminus, but C. diphtheriae is a considerably strongly genome that has this occurrence.
+In other bacteria, it is often seen that the G+C content gets smaller near the terminus, but C. diphtheriae is a considerably strong genome that has this occurrence.
 Chromosomal replication is one of the ways this happens within this genome.